St Stephen's Church, Ipswich: Heritage listing

-St Stephen's Church & Hall was listed on the Queensland Heritage Register on 21 October 1992 having satisfied the following criteria.
+St Stephen's Church and Hall was listed on the Queensland Heritage Register on 21 October 1992 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 St Stephen's Presbyterian Church and Hall are important in demonstrating the pattern of Queensland's history as the buildings are a manifestation of the establishment of the Presbyterian Church in Queensland and the substantial and striking design of the buildings are a reflection of the importance of the Church in nineteenth century communities.

 The place demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage.

-The grounds of St Stephens Presbyterian Church contain a lych gate on the north-eastern corner constructed in 1958 as a war memorial, an uncommon type of war memorial in Queensland.
+The grounds of St Stephen's Presbyterian Church contain a lych gate on the north-eastern corner constructed in 1958 as a war memorial, an uncommon type of war memorial in Queensland.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

-St Stephens Church is important in demonstrating the principal characteristics of a nineteenth century gothic style brick church including the steeple and the pointed arched window and door frames.
+St Stephen's Church is important in demonstrating the principal characteristics of a nineteenth century gothic style brick church including the steeple and the pointed arched window and door frames.

 The place is important because of its aesthetic significance.

 The Church has high aesthetic significance as a city landmark which has an important townscape contribution.
 The hall is also aesthetically significant for its fine timber detailing and together the church and hall create a cohesive composition of religious buildings dominating the corner of Limestone and Thorn Streets.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

-St Stephens Church and Hall have a strong and special association with its congregation, one of the oldest congregations in Ipswich, as a place of worship and gathering since the 1860s.
+St Stephen's Church and Hall have a strong and special association with its congregation, one of the oldest congregations in Ipswich, as a place of worship and gathering since the 1860s.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

 The church has special association with architect Joseph Backhouse (brother of Benjamin Backhouse) as his major work in Ipswich.